Xinxiang-Guo/Xinxiang-Guo.github.io/_pages/about.md

   - /about.html
 ---

 Xinxiang Guo is a Ph.D. candidate in Systems Theory at the University of Chinese Academy of Sciences (UCAS), affiliated with the Academy of Mathematics and Systems Science (AMSS).
-His research interests lie at the intersection of **algorithmic game theory**, **learning theory**, and **optimization theory**, with a particular focus on the convergence behavior of heterogeneous learning dynamics in zero-sum games.
+His research interests lie at the intersection of algorithmic game theory, optimization, and reinforcement learning, with a unifying focus on advancing **intelligent decision-making**—an area driving his deep academic passion.

+He analyzes the evolutionary behavior of heterogeneous agents in repeated games and investigates the efficiency of heterogeneous learning in computing equilibria.
+He is also interested in the problem of algorithmic exploitation in repeated games and practical applications of mean-field game theory.

 ---